 Since areal measurements (i.e., planar area and surface area) are exponential functions of the radius squared (i.e., r2), a constant annual radial extension rate (C) causes the percentage change in area between two time points (at fixed intervals) to become a function of r with a linear over quadratic function which decreases as r increases with a horizontal asymptote of zero.

-Percentage increase = f(rt) = (A(t+1)-At)/ A(t+1) = [(rt+C)2-rt2]/(rt+C)2 = (2Crt+C2)/(rt2+2Crt+C2)

-where At is planar area at time t and r(t+1)=rt+C
+Percentage increase = f(rt) = (A(t+1)-At)/ A(t+1) = [(rt+C)2-rt2]/(rt+C)2 = (2Crt+C2)/(rt2+2Crt+C2), where At is planar area at time t and r(t+1)=rt+C

 The limit as rt→∞ causes the percentage increase to approach zero

 For a circular hemisphere, a constant radial extension rate (C) causes calcification rate (G) to decrease asymptotically with colony size towards a constant value equivalent of Cρ.

-G = △Vρ/St = ρ(V(t+1)-Vt)/St = ρ[r(t+1)3-rt3]/3rt2 = ρ(3Crt2+3C2rt+C3)/3rt2

-where Vt and St are the volume and surface area of a hemispheroid at time t respectively
+G = △Vρ/St = ρ(V(t+1)-Vt)/St = ρ[r(t+1)3-rt3]/3rt2 = ρ(3Crt2+3C2rt+C3)/3rt2 , where Vt and St are the volume and surface area of a hemispheroid at time t respectively

 The limit as rt→∞ causes G→Cρ

 Similarly, for a circular hemisphere with a constant calcification rate, the radial extension rate increases asymptotically to a constant value of G/ρ as colony size increases.
 From the calcification equation above,